MihneaAndreescu/MSimul/README.md

 - Set off a TNT explosion and observe how the shockwave interacts with nearby objects.
 - Simulate water pressure by pouring water into different containers.

+## Controls

+- **Move the Water Can**: Use the arrow keys to move the water can across the screen.
+- **Resize Elements**: Use the mouse scroll wheel to increase or decrease the size of the elements.
+- **Place Elements**: Press keys `1` through `9` while pressing the left mouse button to select and place various elements on the simulation screen.

+## Installation

+1. **Download SFML 2.6.1**: Follow the instructions on the [SFML download page](https://www.sfml-dev.org/download/sfml/2.6.1/) to download and install SFML 2.6.1 on your system.

+2. **Set Up SFML in Your Project**: Ensure that your project settings are configured to link against the SFML libraries.
+If you are using an IDE, you might need to set your project's linker settings to include the SFML library paths.